9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A vendor with many bottles of aboriginal millet wine and woman standing behind the stall

-Aboriginal millet wine stall in Ita Thao
+Indigenous millet wine stall in Ita Thao

-Taiwanese aboriginal wine, called xiaomijiu (小米酒) in Mandarin, is made from millet and has a similar strength to regular (grape) wine, although you can find distilled ones with a higher percentage.
+Taiwanese Indigenous wine, called xiaomijiu (小米酒) in Mandarin, is made from millet and has a similar strength to regular (grape) wine, although you can find distilled ones with a higher percentage.
 It is usually cloudy and naturally sweet.

 A hand holding a cup of slushy millet wine with dome lid and straw and aboriginal designs on it